What is a GIT/REP (real property) form?

 Where does the seller's mailing address and the address of the property being sold go on the Form?

-The seller's mailing address goes in the top part in the seller's information part.
-The address of the property being sold gets entered into the property information.
-Generally, these are not the same addresses, except for rare circumstances where the sale involves a multi-family house and the seller is currently residing in one of the units.
+The seller's mailing address goes in the seller's information section at the top part of the form.
+The address of the property being sold is entered in the property information section.
+Generally, these are not the same addresses, except in rare circumstances where the sale involves a multi-family house, and the seller is currently residing in one of the units.

 Where can I get the GIT/REP forms?